Crazy From The Heat Notes

 63. Santa Elena Formation: For about four minutes on some mornings the Santa Elena formation glows red.
 I camped at this site for a week to make this image.
 It is one of my first panoramic.

 64. Santa Elena Canyon: this is a series I made of Santa Elena Canyon.
 I took a river trip down the canyon with Bobski (Desert Sports) the day before to see how the river was and how my guide was!
-That day I only brought a point and shoot.
-The next day I did the river trip again but with all my equipment.
-I laid in the raft and only shot up for the whole trip.
+The first day I only brought a point and shoot.
+The next day, I did the river trip again but with all my equipment.
+As we went through the canyon I laid in the raft and only shot up at the tops of the canyon. .
 On one side of the image is the United States and on the other side is Mexico.
 I made about 40 images for this series and they’re very beautiful.
 I’ve never displayed them, and this is the most that has been published.
 One of the challenges I have with photographing Big Bend National Park is that it is photographed heavily.
 So I am always trying to show what has been seen hundred of times in a different way.
 And also, to keep challenging myself to find new ways of photographing the same subject over and over again.
 I mentioned before that a friend of mine said there are 30 pictures of the park and everyone takes them.
-That has always stuck in my crawl, and I actually don’t think there’s 30.
+That has always stuck in my crawl, I think there is less than 30.

 68. Nude at Indian Head: There is nothing more beautiful.

 69. Pock Rock, Rock at Indian Head, and Tule from Indian Head: All of these images are lit by the moon.
 They are from the hiking at night series.
 The streak of light in Tule is me walking through the image with a light on my head to see where I’m going.
 In this way the images become somewhat self-portraits.

 70. Ocotillo and Rock: This is one of my favorites from the night series work.
 I think of it as a couple, sometimes one is scattered like the ocotillo and the other is solid like the rock, and at other times it is opposite.